shoui520/shoui520.github.io/docs/new-guide-preview.md

 While it may seem like a good way to learn a language at first, it does not get us very far when our goal is to reach a high level of Japanese that allows us to enjoy Japanese content in its original form and to speak Japanese fluently.
 As explained in the previous section, language requires an enourmous amount of experience listening to and reading the language.
 True language mastery sits far outside the scope of what learning grammar and doing exercises can do.

+<h2> It's important to learn how to move on!</h2>

+A common trap people fall into in language learning is staying on the beginner resource for too long; they want to ensure they know every single detail of their beginner resources and refuse to move onto the real language; refuse to engage in anything they aren't already comfortable with.
+It is important to leave the beginner resource as soon as possible.

 ## 1.3 The standard of the language

 Some of you may be wondering, "But what makes what native speakers say so important?"
 Simply speaking, how native speakers use their language in different settings sets the standard for the language.
 They don’t use the same old words, and same old structures in every single setting.
 How different ideas are expressed can be completely different from the language/s you are familiar with, and the range of ideas that can be formed can completely exceed your expectations – especially given your lack of knowledge.
 Expressions that are technically grammatically incorrect can even become "correct" when it becomes the norm for native speakers to use the language that way.